 And if you are more of the camping type, there are several options for camping inside the park.
 Check out the different campground options at the South Rim on the nps.gov website.

-Things to Do at the South Rim Grand Canyon Visitor Center
+Best Things To Do at the South Rim Grand Canyon Visitor Center

 Upon arriving at the South Rim of the Grand Canyon, one of the first things you will want to do is stop by the Grand Canyon National Park Visitor Center, located at the South Entrance Road.